American Tourist Shot And Killed In Mexico City By Stray Bullet

 The 46-year-old man who was the intended target in this particular shooting was injured.
 Mexico City’s Attorney General also stated that the man worked as a bouncer in Polanco, a neighborhood just east of Lomas de Chapultepec.

-Authorities have not been able to pinpoint the reasoning behind the shooting, but are actively pursuing the two suspects involved, who reportedly have fled deeper into Mexico to avoid prosecution.
+Authorities have not been able to pinpoint the reasoning behind the shooting, but are actively pursuing the two suspects involved who reportedly have fled deeper into Mexico to avoid prosecution.

 “The analysis of the surveillance cameras, by the investigation police, allowed us to know that the aggressors fled to the State of Mexico,” the attorney general mentioned.